RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Bulk Overwrite Global Application Commands.md

 Bulk Overwriting Global Application Commands {#bulkoverwriteglobalcommands}
 ============
-- Execute the `DiscordCoreAPI::ApplicationCommands::bulkOverwriteGlobalApplicationCommandsAsync()` function, while passing in a data structure of type `DiscordCoreAPI::BulkOverwriteGlobalApplicationCommandsData`, with a return value of `auto` or `std::vector<DiscordCoreAPI::ApplicationCommand>`.
+- Execute the `ApplicationCommands::bulkOverwriteGlobalApplicationCommandsAsync()` function, while passing in a data structure of type `BulkOverwriteGlobalApplicationCommandsData`, with a return value of `auto` or `std::vector<ApplicationCommand>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp